rpoleski/MulensModel/developers_board.md

 * Effects:
   * **Binary source - see documents/binary\_source\_notes.md**:
     * finish use cases
-    * decide how to implement in general e.g. Model has separate internal Model instances for each source?
-Maybe Event should have 2 internal instances of for each source?
-    * write unit tests
-    * make changes
     * check if all the high-level functions were corrected
+    * models with fixed no blending: fit\_blending keyword changes
+    * flux ratio - for band and for a list of datasets and both fixed and via regression
+    * parallax models
+    * binary lens binary source
+    * different t\_E for each source
   * Finite Source
     * FSPL with low magnification - do [Witt & Mao 94](http://adsabs.harvard.edu/abs/1994ApJ...430..505W) or [Witt 95](http://adsabs.harvard.edu/abs/1995ApJ...449...42W) give the right formulas?
     * FSPL ray shooting (ala getmag\_rs\_single.f)